sorenmulli/danoliterate-frontend/README.md

 # Danoliterate Benchmark Leaderboard Frontend

-A frontend that displays a leadebaord computed using the [Danoliterate Benchmark](https://github.com/sorenmulli/danoliterate/)
+A frontend that displays a leaderboard computed using the [Danoliterate Benchmark](https://github.com/sorenmulli/danoliterate/)

 ## Setup
 Using Python 3.11: